justinrcook/whatscookingwith.us/source/index.html.md

 among other favorite crime TV shows.
 Sunday is reserved for Snapped (marathons), as well as sweets and (Post)secrets!

-Merchant! <yelled> is the momma to the cutest dachshund in the world.
+Merchant!  &lt;yelled&gt; is the momma to the cutest dachshund in the world.
 He’s named after a typeface (font), Caslon.
 Him and Frank are, well, still adjusting to one another...